richardanewman/FoodTruckProject/README.md

 ## Context

 Below you will find a copy of the assignment's tasks.
 I am providing this context for anyone evaluating my code.
 We were not given a boilerplate.
 For better or worse, the code is my own.
-The only resources referenced were from the prior weeks course material and my class notes.
+The only resources referenced were from the prior week's course material and my class notes.
 I do not like to copy and paste code.
 I am attending this bootcamp so that I can thoroughly understand how to properly develop software using Java.

 ### Task Overview Provided by Skill Distillery